 If you find that your leopard geckos are constantly going at each other’s necks, then that’s when it’s time to separate them.
 Two aggressive leopard geckos stuck in the same enclosure will not end well and should be taken care of immediately.

 There are two fixes for this.
 You’ll either have to rehome one of your leopard geckos or buy a new tank with extra equipment and separate them.
 If you’d like to go with the last option, then I recommend going to this page for my personal equipment suggestions if you don’t already have what you want in mind.
-As for the tank, this one here from Amazon is a great option.
-It’s the one I use and absolutely LOVE.
+As for the tank, this is the one I use and absolutely LOVE.

 Yes, there’s always the option of getting rid of one gecko, but it doesn’t have to come down to that.
 In plus, letting go of a gecko that you love just because they didn’t get along with another one would be very disheartening simply for the fact that it can be prevented, it just takes the right equipment and actions.